UniversalRobots/Universal_Robots_ROS_Driver/README.md

 [package's documentation](ur_calibration/README.md) for details.

 #### Quick start
-Once the driver is built and the **externalcontrol** URCap is installed and running on the robot, you are good to go ahead starting the driver. (**Note**: We do recommend, though, to calibrate your robot first.)
+Once the driver is built and the **externalcontrol** URCap is installed on the robot, you are good to go ahead starting the driver. (**Note**: We do recommend, though, to calibrate your robot first.)

 To actually start the robot driver use one of the existing launch files